Dominic Holland: Film

-Holland debuted in 1982 in a small role of 'schoolboy' in Channel 4 film P'tang, Yang, Kipperbang.
-In 1998 he played "Bob" in The Young Person's Guide to Becoming a Rock Star.
-In 1999 he appeared as "Cello Player" in Tube Tales.
+Holland debuted in 1982 in a small role as a schoolboy in the Channel 4 film P'tang, Yang, Kipperbang.
+In 1998, he played "Bob" in The Young Person's Guide to Becoming a Rock Star.
+In 1999, he appeared as "Cello Player" in Tube Tales.
 Holland has written four screenplays, three of which have been sold to producers, but as yet, have not been made into films.

 Writing

 Holland has written material for Bob Monkhouse, Lenny Henry, Harry Enfield, Des O'Connor, Clive Anderson and many others.
 Holland has published two comic novels, Only in America and The Ripple Effect.
 His third novel, A Man's Life, was published in 2013.
-For two years Holland wrote the Funny Money column for The Guardian.
-In January 2013 Holland published How Tom Holland Eclipsed His Dad.
-He published 'The Fruit Bowl' on July 13, 2020.
+For two years, Holland wrote the Funny Money column for The Guardian.
+In January 2013, Holland published How Tom Holland Eclipsed His Dad.
+He published The Fruit Bowl on July 13, 2020.
 Published on November 22, 2020, Takes on Life Vol. 1 contains thirty-one autobiographical essays or "Takes" on the life of Dominic Holland.
+This was followed, in 2023, by Takes on Life Vol. 2 and Open Links in 2024.